dali-ml/dali-visualizer/README.md

 ![Babi visual](readme_images/dali_visualizer_babi.alpha.png)

-Provides a visualization web frontend for the [Dali automatic differentation library](http://github.com/dali-ml/Dali).
+Provides a visualization web frontend for the [Dali automatic differentiation library](http://github.com/dali-ml/Dali).
 Allows you to see a model optimize in real time, see the predictions, and collect your results into one window.

 ### Dependencies